(Making the most out of your vacation leaves)

 Okay, you’ve set aside an amount for travel.
 But you have so little time.
 The world is unfair, you might think.
 Well, not at all time.
 No worries.
 In this post, I am sharing some vacation hacks that you might find useful in making the most out of your vacation leave credits.

-I must admit that in almost 10 years of working in a regular office work, I’m only enjoying a 6-day leave credit in a year.
-Yes, a pretty harsh world, isn’t it?
+I must admit that in almost 12 years of working in a regular office work, I’m only enjoying a 7-day leave credit in a year.
 However, this did not, do not, and will not hamper my desire to go out – to have fun under the sun, to meet people, and to engage myself more with nature.

 So, here are some tips on how you can maximize your vacation leaves without compromising your corporate responsibility.

 Tip # 1: Plot your calendar ahead of time

 When I say ahead of time, I mean WAAAY ahead of time.
 If you are working in the Philippines, you know that the government here announces holiday schedules in advance; that is, the list of holiday schedules for next year is announced this year.
 You should take advantage of that by plotting early.
 In my case, I literally label my calendar to have a clear picture of the holiday schedules.

 Why plot early?
 Very simply, you can almost always have better results when things are done in an ideal pace.
 In other words, you have more time to fine-tune your vacation schedules to make the most out of it.

 Tip # 2: Schedule vacation adjacent to weekend blocks